awsdocs/amazon-ec2-user-guide-windows/doc_source/application-consistent-snapshots-getting-started.md

 ## Download and Install VSS Components to the Windows on EC2 Instance<a name="run-command-vss-package"></a>

 Systems Manager requires VSS components to be installed on your instances\.
-Use the following procedure to install the components using the `AWSVssComponents` package\.The package installs two components: a VSS requestor and a VSS provider\.
+Use the following procedure to install the components using the `AWSVssComponents` package\.
+The package installs two components: a VSS requestor and a VSS provider\.

-1. Open the EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/systems-manager/)\.
+1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. Choose **Run Command** from the Actions menu, and then choose **Run a Command**\.
+1. Choose **Run Command** from the **Actions** menu, and then choose **Run a Command**\.

 1. Choose **AWS\-ConfigureAWSPackage**\.